 NEUX library

-- It is open source software under MIT license.
+- Open source and available under the MIT license.

 Content